pyriemann.transfer.TLCenter¶

 The TLCenter instance.

-Calculate the mean of all matrices in each domain and then recenter them to Identity.
+For each domain, calculates the mean of matrices of this domain and then recenters them to Identity.

 Note